Roseinfire/ManualGuide/README.md

   This form probably all HTML you will ever write.

 ## Dealing with syntax..
-  ### Outer parametres
+  ## Outer parametres
-   ManualGuide automaticly creates page, where load and resize events included. <br>
+   ManualGuide automaticly creates page, where load and resize events included.
    Outer parametrs defined via script attributes:
      As example:
      ```HTML